NBA Rumors: CJ McCollum Could Be Headed To LA Lakers For Package Centered On Kyle Kuzma, Per ‘Fadeaway World’

 “The Lakers obviously have Anthony Davis and LeBron James on offense, but McCollum adds a third piece that puts the Lakers ahead of the pack for sure.
 C.J. will have more success with the Lakers than ever before in his career, which could benefit the Los Angeles franchise tremendously.
 McCollum and Lillard led the Blazers to the Western Conference Finals 2 years ago, so clearly the former has All-Star talent.
 McCollum will benefit greatly by playing with the best passer in the game in LeBron James and also the best big man in the game in Anthony Davis.”

-McCollum wouldn’t have a hard time making himself fit with James and Davis in Los Angeles.
-With the years he spent with Damian Lillard in Portland, he has learned how to excel in an off-ball capacity, making him the ideal third star for the Lakers next season.
-McCollum may not have shown any indication that he’s not happy in Portland, but at this point in his career, he would undeniably be better off playing for a legitimate title contender than being stuck on a mediocre team like the Trail Blazers.
+McCollum wouldn’t have a hard time making fitting in with James and Davis in Los Angeles.
+With the years he spent alongside Damian Lillard in Portland, he has learned how to excel in an off-ball capacity, making him the ideal third star for the Lakers next season.
+McCollum may not have shown any indication that he’s unhappy in Portland, but at this point in his career, he would undeniably be better off playing for a legitimate title contender than being stuck on a mediocre team like the Trail Blazers.